Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Introduction

-The regularization technique of \cite{Cuturi_2013} opened the way to the \emph{Iterative Bregman Projection} (IBP) method proposed in \cite{IBP}.
-IBP is highly memory efficient for distributions with shared support set and is considered to be one of the most effective methods to tackle WB problems.
-However, as IBP works with an approximating model, the computed point is not a solution to the WB problem, and thus IBP is an inexact method.
+where $M$ stands for the number of discrete measures, $c$ for the transportation costs, $\Pi^{(m)}$ represents a polytope containing measures with given marginal, and $\L$ symbolizes a linear subspace.
+While exact techniques usually build upon linear programming techniques, inexact approaches tackle~\eqref{LPgen} via reformulations based on an entropic regularization \cite{Cuturi_Doucet_14,J.Ye,Gramfort_Pyre_Cuturi_2015,Cuturi_Peyre_2016,IBP,Peyre_Cuturi_2019}.
+Indeed, the work \cite{Cuturi_Doucet_14} proposes to compute a WB inexactly by decomposing \eqref{LPgen} along the measures and then regularizing the resulting optimal transportation problems with an entropy-like function.
+A projected subgradient method gives rise to a minimization scheme with decomposition to deal with the high dimensions of the LP.
+The regularization technique allows one to employ the celebrated Sinkhorn algorithm \cite{Sinkhorn_1974,Cuturi_2013}, which has a simple closed-form expression and can be implemented efficiently using only matrix operations.
+Furthermore, this technique opened the way to the \emph{Iterative Bregman Projection} (IBP) method proposed in \cite{IBP}.
+IBP is highly memory efficient for distributions with a shared support set and is considered to be one of the most effective methods to tackle fixed-support WB problems.
+However, as IBP works with an approximating model and fixed support, the method falls in the class of inexact approaches.

 Another approach fitting into the category of inexact methods has been recently proposed in \cite{J.Ye}, which uses the same type of regularization as IBP but decomposes the problem into a sequence of smaller subproblems with straightforward solutions.
-More specifically, the approach in \cite{J.Ye} is an modification (tailored to the WB problem) of the \emph{Bregman Alternating Direction Method of Multipliers} (B-ADMM) of \cite{B-ADMM}.
+More specifically, the approach in \cite{J.Ye} is a modification (tailored to the WB problem) of the \emph{Bregman Alternating Direction Method of Multipliers} (B-ADMM) of \cite{B-ADMM}.
 The modified B-ADMM has been shown to compute promising results for sparse support measures and therefore is well-suited in some clustering applications.
-However, the theoretical convergence properties of the modified B-ADMM algorithm is not well understood and the approach should be considered as an heuristic.
+However, the theoretical convergence properties of the modified B-ADMM algorithm are not well understood and the approach should be considered as a heuristic.
+In the same vein, the work \cite{Ye_ADMM} proposes to address the WB problem via the standard ADMM algorithm, which decomposes the problem into smaller and simpler subproblems.
+As mentioned by the authors in their subsequent paper \cite{J.Ye}, the numerical efficiency of the standard ADMM is still inadequate for large datasets.

-An inexact method that disregards entropic regularizations is presented \cite{Puccetti}, and denoted by \emph{Iterative Swapping Algorithm} (ISA).
-The approach is a non-parametric algorithm that provides a sharp image of the support of the barycenter and has a quadratic time complexity.
-Essentially, ISA is designed upon approximating the linear program by a multi-index assignment problem which is solved in an iterative manner.
-Another approach based on successive approximations of the WB (linear programming) problem is proposed in \cite{Borgwardt_2022}.